-One of the symbols of Florence, Palazzo Vecchio o Palazzo della Signoria was projected by Arnolfo di Cambio around 1299 as residence of the Priori delle Arti, the palace was completed in 1314.
-The tower of Palazzo Vecchio, 94 metres high, and called Tower of Arnolfo, was built in 1310, along with the Palazzo itself.
-It is probably supported by an even more antique tower called torre de’ Foraboschi.
-The tower was finished in the 1453 with the erection of a cuspid, a bronze sphere and the Marzocco (the lion symbol of Florence).
-The palace overlooking the Piazza della Signoria.
+One of the symbols of Florence, Palazzo Vecchio or Palazzo della Signoria was designed by Arnolfo di Cambio around 1299 as the residence of the Priors of the Arts, the palace was completed in 1314.
+The 94-meter-high tower of Palazzo Vecchio, called the tower of Arnolfo was built in 1310, together with the palace.
+It was probably supported by an older tower called Torre de’ Foraboschi.
+The tower was finished in 1453 with the erection of a cusp, a bronze sphere and the Marzocco (the lion symbol of Florence).
+Palazzo Vecchio overlooks Piazza della Signoria.

 Palazzo Vecchio was the residence of the Signoria during 15th century and later was restructurated by Vasari when, in 1540, Cosimo I de’ Medici moved into the palace with his family.
 In 1865, when Florence was the capital of the kingdom of Italy it became the seat of United Italy’s government from 1865-71, and housed the Chamber of Deputies (the Senate sat next door in the Uffizi).
 It was to return to its original function as the seat of the City Council in 1872.

 Although the palace today contains the offices of the City Council, much of it can still be visited.
 Beautiful it is the decorated courtyard of access to the palace.
 Between the rooms to not be missed are the Salone dei Cinquecento, the Studiolo di Francesco I and the four monumental appartments: the Quartiere degli Elementi, the Quartiere di Eleonora, the Residenza dei Priori and the Quartiere di Leone X.